Wandalen/willbe/doc/version2.eng/concept/WillFileNamedAndSplit.md

 will .with final.release.will.yml .build release
 ```

-Build command of the `release` build for the `will-file` named  `final.release.will.yml`.
+Build command of the `release` build for the `willfile` named  `final.release.will.yml`.

-#### `.each` command for named `will-files`
+#### `.each` command for named `willfiles`

-To work with a group of named `will-files` command [`.each`](../tutorial/CommandEach.md) is used.
+To work with a group of named `willfiles` command [`.each`](../tutorial/CommandEach.md) is used.

-### Split <code>will-file</code>
+### Split <code>willfile</code>

-Splitting <code>will-file</code> into two files.
+Splitting <code>willfile</code> into two files.
 One of them is for the import of the module and the other is for export of it.
 It makes possible to split data related building and to develop a module and data which can be used by other modules.

-The resources which are described in one of the split `will-files` are available in the second.
+The resources which are described in one of the split `willfiles` are available in the second.
 It eliminates the need to duplicate the data.
-Split can be implemented for named and unnamed `will-files`.
-By splitting the unnamed `will-files` the import file is called` .im.will.yml` and the export file is called `.ex.will.yml`.
+Split can be implemented for named and unnamed `willfiles`.
+By splitting the unnamed `willfiles` the import file is called` .im.will.yml` and the export file is called `.ex.will.yml`.

-The structure of split of unnamed `will-files`:
+The structure of split of unnamed `willfiles`:

 ```
 .